vishalmote/task-book/README.md

 -   I have used postgres as database system, as it was pre-installed, you may need pgsql php extension for connectivity with postgres database
 -   Create one database with its corresponding read/write/alter access user and password
 -   Add the database credentials created above into .env
--   My local configuration is as below
+-   My local pgsql configuration is as below
 <pre>
 DB_CONNECTION=pgsql
 DB_HOST=127.0.0.1